natanielruiz/deep-head-pose/README.md

 **Hopenet** is an accurate and easy to use head pose estimation network.
 Models have been trained on the 300W-LP dataset and have been tested on real data with good qualitative performance.

+For details about the method and quantitative results please check the [paper](https://arxiv.org/abs/1710.00925).

 <div align="center">
 <img src="conan-cruise.gif" /><br><br>
 </div>